French composer, pianist, organist and conductor (b. 9 October 1835 in Paris; d. 16 December 1921 in Algiers), born Charles Camille Saint-Saëns.

 Correspondence with Tchaikovsky

-4 letters from Tchaikovsky to Camille Saint-Saëns have survived, dating from 1876 to 1887, of which those highlighted in bold are available in English translations on this website:
+4 letters from Tchaikovsky to Camille Saint-Saëns have survived, dating from 1876 to 1887, all of which have been translated into English on this website:

 - Letter 441a – 27 January/8 February 1876, from Moscow